mauriziopaul/intro-to-R/_posts/2016-06-27-Lesson-03-basic-plotting.md

 > hist(dat$longitude, breaks=20)
 ```

-We can try to get a finer-graned plot by increasing the number of breaks.
+We can make a finer-graned plot by increasing the number of breaks.

 ```
 > hist(dat$longitude, breaks=100)